louisbichard/absenteeism_booking/README.md

 - No unit tests are provided, so functionality will be largely unstable
 - There is no 'updating' of tasks, they are only created or destroyed, this is how the 'update' functionality is provided.
 - No admin rights are provided, all users can add for all users, and all users can remove all other users events
+- User selection could be improved by addition of groups, i.e users grouped into developers, managers, etc.

 ## Requirements